 - The backlight needs to be a hard light and out of the shot.

-- Using an open window with no direct sun coming through works well as the key light.
+- Using a window light with no direct sunlight coming through works well as the key light.

-- Make sure there is no overhead lighting (both sun or ceiling lights)
+- Make sure there are no overhead lights (both sun or ceiling lights)

-- Make sure the ambient lighting of the room will not change as you are filming.
+- Make sure the ambient light of the room will not change as you are filming.

 3 point video lighting has always been considered as the most reliable way to shoot any video involving a person talking to a camera/interview.
 The three light sources ensure that the subject is seen focused on in the frame and that everything helps elevate the overall quality of the video interview quality.
-There is a reason why professionals from corporate marketing teams to hollywood’s best trust the 3 point lighting setup and that’s because it creates a three-dimensional look in the shot.
-When you place all three light sources in their specific positions, at the specific intensities it doesn’t matter on the location, the depth of the shot increases.
-Each light souces will illuminate one dimension of the subject.
+There is a reason why professionals from corporate marketing teams to hollywood’s best trust the 3 point interview lighting setup and that’s because it creates a three-dimensional look in the shot.
+When you place the light source in its specific position, at the specific intensity it doesn’t matter on the location, the depth of the shot increases.
+The light source will illuminate one dimension of the subject.
 As the light will help create an image with height, width, and depth in mind.
 That is something not achievable when you have to shoot a video without considering any lighting to make the recording better.

 Intensity ratios of each light